 |5–8||10.0–3.0 μm||Mold spores, dust mite debris, cat and dog dander, hair spray, fabric protector, dusting aids, pudding mix||Better residential, general commercial, industrial workspaces|

 |9–12||3.0–1.0 μm||Legionella, humidifier dust, lead dust, milled flour, auto emission particulates, nebulizer droplets||Superior residential, better commercial, hospital laboratories|

 |13–16||1.0–0.3 μm||Bacteria, droplet nuclei (sneeze), cooking oil, most smoke and insecticide dust, most face powder, most paint pigments||Hospital & general surgery|

 - The cleaning process is easy and quick

-- Can removes particles having a size of smaller than 10 microns like dust, pollen, bacteria, spores etc.
+- Can remove particles having a size smaller than 10 microns like dust, pollen, bacteria, spores, etc.

 - Can be washed and reused for years without replacement

 - The loading pattern improves the airflow and maximum filtration